Lattice Minors and Eulerian Posets: Lattice minors

 A strong map~$f:(L,G)\rightarrow(K,H)$ is said to be \emph{injective} when it is injective as a map on the underlying lattices, and \emph{surjective} when~$f(G\cup\{\widehat{0}_L\})=H\cup\{\widehat{0}_K\}$.
-Two generator enriched lattices are said to be \emph{isomorphic} when there is a strong bijection between them.
+Two {\genlatts} are said to be \emph{isomorphic} when there is a strong bijection between them.

-If both~$L$ and~$K$ are minimally generated geometric lattices then the definition of a strong map from~$L$ to~$K$ given here agrees with the usual definition of a strong map between simple matroids as introduced by Higgs in~\cite[pp. 1]{higgs}.